perseas/Pyrseas/docs/overview.rst

 Use Cases
 ---------

-The following two sections discuss the main scenarios where Pyrseas tools may be helpful.
-The first deals with the problem of controlling database structural changes while the second examines the topic of repetitive database maintenance operations.
+The following three sections discuss the main scenarios where Pyrseas tools may be helpful.
+The first deals with the problem of controlling database structural changes, the second examines the topic of repetitive database maintenance operations, and the third section describes the database augmentation capabilities.

 Version Control
 ---------------